cudmore/saNode/readme2.md

 	1) in bMakeDistanceMap.py, set upper/lower slices of edt to np.nan
 	2) in bimpy/analysis/bMakeSkelFromMask.py,

-2.2) once we have a mask, we can always get pixels in mask
+2.2) Once we have a mask, we can always get voxel volume in mask

+Use this to generate saNode/Density-Result-ch{channel}.csv

+Be sure to specify list of files and channel in aicsMaskDen.py

+One row per file in SAN 1/2/3/4, h/m/d
 ```
 python aicsMaskDen.py
 ```